 It's great that you are reading this!
-99 out of 100 parents who do this course find it helpful.
+95 out of a 100 parents who do this course find it helpful.
 How amazing is that?
 So start your journey now!

 Want to know why its a good idea to complete this course?
 If you have 6 minutes, listen to these parents and teachers who are parents from a Primary School in Scotland.

 Want to know a bit more about the course?
 Read on!
 'Understanding your child' is an online course for all parents, grandparents and carers of children aged 0-18 years.
 This course is a journey through knowledge.
 It builds up a way of looking at things that will be helpful for most situations.

 This course has content you can trust.
 It has been written by Clinical Psychologists, Child Psychotherapists and other health professionals in the Solihull Approach team.
 It has also been awarded the UK Government's CANparent Quality Mark.

 There are 11 modules, each taking around 20 minutes each.
 The Modules build on the ones before, creating a course.
 There are interactive activities, quizzes and video clips.
 There is also an optional voiceover.

 Keep going till the end as we know that parents and grandparents get a lot out of the course!
 We can't promise you a free gift at the end, but we can promise you a certificate!